Current State

 Physical market disconnect: Physical crude traded at record premiums to futures in April — Dated Brent +$22.80/bbl over WTI Midland.
 This disconnect is a direct signal of physical shortage, not just geopolitical risk premium.

-Demand destruction math: JPMorgan (Apr 24) measured April demand destruction at -4.3 mbd.
+Demand destruction math: JPMorgan: March -2.8 mbd, April -4.3 mbd, May projected -5.5 mbd.
 Even after that response, a ~2.3 mbd daily shortage persists.
-US shale cannot ramp fast enough to fill.
+The market is shifting from a “managed” adjustment (SPR releases, floating storage) to a “forced” adjustment where price is the primary balancing tool.
 At $150/b, demand destruction would need to reach 8–10 mbd to balance the market.

 Price scenarios: